-The function of the F809F is to provide diagnostic data, so the only way to make configuration changes is with the MODE BLK.ACTUAL in AUTO mode.
+The function of the F809F is to provide diagnostic data, therefore configuration changes can be made with the MODE_BLK.ACTUAL in AUTO or Out Of Service (OOS) mode.

 NOTE: Fieldbus devices used in process applications usually have to be set to OOS mode before making configuration changes.